Find out about the latest frauds and scams, how they work, and how you can avoid them.

 Criminals will advertise “Job vacancies” on the internet.
 Usually you will need no experience and the only requirement will be that you hold a Bank Account.
 Once recruited, you the “Money Mule” will be duped into receiving stolen funds into their account.
 A request will then be received to forward the funds less a commission, usually overseas, using a wire transfer service.

-Warning: Being a 'Money Mule' is a criminal offence under the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 and it can carry up to 14 years imprisonment.
+Warning: Being a 'Money Mule' is a criminal offence under the Criminal Justice (Money Laundering and Terrorist Financing) Act 2018 (as amended, re-enacted or replaced from time to time) and it can carry up to 14 years imprisonment.

 Investors should be vigilant to potential scams targeted at shareholders in Irish and other public companies.
 They generally offer a high yield on investments such as crypto currencies or other shares.